 About Butakovskiy Waterfall in Almaty

 Butakovskiy Waterfall, or Butakovskiy Vodopad, is a waterfall located close to Almaty in the Zailiysky Alatau in the Butakovskoe Gorge.
+It is the perfect place to add to your Almaty itinerary.
 To reach the waterfall, it is about a two-hour hike there and a two-hour hike back, depending on your starting point.
 If you read below where I detail my experience, you will realize that two hours it is not… if you get lost or are just slow in general.

 The waterfall is stated to only be 15 meters tall, which everyone who has visited can contest is incorrect.
 It is at least 25-30 meters tall.
 There are actually two waterfalls in the area.
 The first one is the one I hiked to and the second is an additional 1.5 hours of hiking.
 Even if I had wanted to continue going, it was dusk as I finally made it out to the waterfall and I had to turn around quickly.